wheeleruniverse/multicloud-resume/README.md

 This project is open source and available under the [MIT License](LICENSE).

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
-For major changes, please open an issue first to discuss what you would like to change.

 ## 📧 Contact

-For questions or collaboration opportunities, please reach out through the contact information available on the live resume sites.
+For questions or collaboration opportunities, please reach out through [LinkedIn](https://linkedin.com/in/wheeleruniverse).

 ---